melby-md/melby-md.github.io/content/blog/mod11.md

 ```

 Then comes the tricky part, there is no strightfoward way to multiply 8 bit
-integers with x86 SIMD, so I use a trick, first save the values for
+integers with x86 SIMD, so I used a trick, first save the values for
 the multiplication in `m`:

 ```